-18. (1) Where at any time, a financial institution or listed business Discrepancies is in doubt about the veracity of any information previously given by a ii1 information customer, due diligence procedures shall be performed and where there are discrepancies in the information previously provided, the financial institution or listed business shall make every effort to obtain the correct information.

-(2) Where such information cannot be verified, the financial institution or listed business shall discontinue any business relationship with the customer and report the matter to the Compliance Officer.
+- 18. (1) Where at any time, a financial institution or listed business is in doubt about the veracity and adequacy of any information previously given by a customer, due diligence procedures shall be performed and where there are discrepancies in the information previously provided, the financial institution or listed business shall make every effort to obtain the correct information. - (2) Where the information under subregulation (1) cannot be verified, the financial institution or listed business shall report the matter to the Compliance Officer and discontinue any business relationship with the customer.

-(3) On receipt of a report in subregulation (2), the Compliance Officer shall consider whether a suspicious report shall be submitted to the FIU.

-19. (1) A financial institution or listed business shall not keep Anonymous anonymous accounts or accounts in fictitious names and shall identify accounts and record the identity of customers in accordance with this Part.
+- (3) On receipt of a report in subregulation (2), the Compliance Officer shall consider whether a suspicious transaction or activity report shall be submitted to the FIU. - 19.
+(1) A financial institution or listed business shall not Anonymous keep anonymous accounts or accounts in fictitious names and shall identify and record the identity of customers in accordance with this Part.